hannesk95/ExplainingAnatomicalShapeVariability/src/ShapeWorks/README.md

 ### 3.1 Explained variance

 Given that the human hippocampus consists of two seperate tissue structures, a PCA needs to be fitted for both components (i.e., left and right hippocampus) individually.
+As both hippocampus parts are rather similar, the explained variance from both PCA models do not differ to much (expected behaviour).

 <p align="center">
   <img src="./figures/left_hippo.png" width="500" />